Should I Stop Contributing to My 401(k) When the Market Is Down?

 Market volatility is troubling, but consider staying the course or even ramping up if:

-- You have plenty of time to retirement.
+- You have plenty of time until retirement.
 People in their 20s, 30s, 40s, and 50s have plenty of time to see a rebound and recoup any present losses.

 - You like the idea of paying less in taxes this year.
 Remember, retirement savings lowers your tax liability.
 For most retirement plans, the money put in reduces the amount of income you’re taxed on, allowing your money to grow tax-free as well.

 - You’re spending less.
-Right now, you are not spending money on tickets for sports, concerts, movies, or museums.
-There’s no money spent at the bar, shopping for clothes, or vacations.
-Without all these drains on our cash reserves, the timing has never been better to invest more into your retirement, allowing this money to mature and grow your nest egg.
+Right now, you may not be spending money on tickets for sports, concerts, movies, or museums.
+There’s no money spent at restaurants, shopping for clothes, or vacations.
+Without all these drains on your cash reserves, the timing has never been better to invest more into your retirement, allowing this money to mature and grow your nest egg.

 What to Do If Your Employer Cuts Its 401(k) Match